-- 173. Contingent fees are fees calculated on a predetermined basis relating to the outcome or result of a transaction or the result of the work performed.
-For the purposes of this section, fees are not regarded as being contingent if a court or other public authority has established them. - 174.
-A contingent fee charged by a firm in respect of an assurance engagement creates self-interest and advocacy threats that cannot be reduced to an acceptable level by the application of any safeguard.
-Accordingly, a firm should not enter into any fee arrangement for an assurance engagement under which the amount of the fee is contingent on the result of the assurance work or on items that are the subject matter of the assurance engagement. - 175.
-A contingent fee charged by a firm in respect of a non-assurance service provided to an assurance client may also create self-interest and advocacy threats.
-If the amount of the fee for a non-assurance engagement was agreed to, or contemplated, during an assurance engagement and was contingent on the result of that assurance engagement, the threats could not be reduced to an acceptable level by the application of any safeguard.
-Accordingly, the only acceptable action is not to accept such arrangements.
-For other types of contingent fee arrangements, the significance of the threats created will depend on factors such as: - (a) the range of possible fee amounts; - (b) the degree of variability; - (c) the basis on which the fee is to be determined;
+291.154 Contingent fees are fees calculated on a predetermined basis relating to the outcome of a transaction or the result of the services performed by the firm.
+For the purposes of this section, fees are not regarded as being contingent if established by a court or other public authority.

-- (d) whether the outcome or result of the transaction is to be reviewed by an independent third party; and - (e) the effect of the event or transaction on the assurance engagement.
+- 291.155 A contingent fee charged directly or indirectly, for example through an intermediary, by a firm in respect of an assurance engagement creates a self-interest threat that is so significant that no safeguards could reduce the threat to an acceptable level.
+Accordingly, a firm shall not enter into any such fee arrangement. - 291.156 A contingent fee charged directly or indirectly, for example through an intermediary, by a firm in respect of a non-assurance service provided to an assurance client may also create a self-interest threat.
+If the outcome of the non-assurance service, and therefore, the amount of the fee, is dependent on a future or contemporary judgment related to a matter that is material to the subject matter information of the assurance engagement, no safeguards could reduce the threat to an acceptable level.
+Accordingly, such arrangements shall not be accepted. - 291.157 For other contingent fee arrangements charged by a firm for a non-assurance service to an assurance client, the existence and significance of any threats will depend on factors such as: - The range of possible fee amounts; - Whether an appropriate authority determines the outcome of the matter upon which the contingent fee will be determined; - · The nature of the service: and - The effect of the event or transaction on the subject matter information.

-The significance of the threats should be evaluated and, if the threats are other than clearly insignificant, safeguards should be considered and applied as necessary to reduce the threats to an acceptable level.
-Such safeguards might include:
+The significance of any threats shall be evaluated and safeguards applied when necessary to eliminate the threats or reduce them to an acceptable level.
+Examples of such safeguards include: